openfootball/worldcup/README.md

 ## Build Your Own `football.db` Copy

-To build your own `football.db` copy from the plain text fixtures use the `sportdb` command line tool.
+Use the `sportdb` command line tool to build your own `football.db` copy from the plain text fixtures.
 [More »](http://openfootball.github.io/build.html)